Your Shopify theme sells one of something, but your buyers order by the reel

 Exactly what you get

 You get a Shopify storefront that sells the way Chandler component and B2B buyers actually buy: by packaging unit with quantity breaks, against customer-specific price lists, with a quote-to-order flow for large and net-terms orders.
 Datasheets and compliance docs sit cleanly on every product, minimum order quantities are enforced at checkout, and the whole thing syncs with your ERP so pricing and inventory never drift.
 You keep the polish of Shopify while losing the consumer-only constraints of a theme.
-Worth pairing it with: an ERP for the order and inventory backbone, an inventory management system for component stock, and a custom CRM for the account relationships behind the contract pricing.
+Worth pairing it with: an ERP for the order and inventory backbone, an inventory management system for component stock, and a custom CRM (Customer Relationship Management) for the account relationships behind the contract pricing.

 How to choose a developer in Chandler